 Respiratory Problems, Age 11 and Younger - Topic Overview

 The most common sites for bacterial infections in the upper respiratory system are the sinuses and throat.
 A sinus infection is an example of an upper respiratory bacterial infection.

 Tuberculosis is a less common bacterial infection of the lower respiratory system.

 Allergies are a common cause of respiratory problems.
 Allergy symptoms in children include:

 - Clear, runny drainage from the nose or a stuffy nose.
-Children often rub their noses by pushing the tip upward with the palm of the hand
+Children often rub their noses by pushing the tip upward with the palm of the hand ("allergic salute").

 - Irritability and loss of appetite.